 Still fueled by their shortcoming a season ago, the No. 25/24 Florida State women's basketball team is back where it belongs in the NCAA Tournament and the Ivy League champions await in Waco, Texas Sunday night.

 In order to ensure that everything is running smoothly away from the basketball court, Florida State needs a "coach" behind the scenes.
-Now in her eighth season with the FSU women's basketball program, Melissa Bruner has the daunting task of keeping everyone on the same page as Director of Basketball Operations.
+Now in her ninth season with the FSU women's basketball program, Melissa Bruner has the daunting task of keeping everyone on the same page as Director of Basketball Operations.

 A former collegiate head coach and a four-sport letterwinner in college, Bruner is able to deftly handle a wide range of responsibilities in all facets of the program.
 She coordinates all areas of team travel and is also in charge of facility usage and management of all practices and games.